The Neverhood: Sales

 According to Leslie Helm of the Los Angeles Times, The Neverhood "won rave reviews" but was commercially unsuccessful.
-In early 1997, that paper's Greg Miller reported that the game's "sales have been slow and [it] isn't even carried by all of the largest stores, including Target."
+In early 1997, that paper's Greg Miller reported that the game's "sales have been slow and [it] isn't even carried by all of the largest stores, including Target".
 This came at a time when big-box stores were increasingly important for securing sales, as many specialized video game retailers had closed due to competition with these outside companies.
 By August 1997, The Neverhood had sold 37,000 copies in the United States.
 Sales in the region had risen to 41,073 copies by April 1999, a figure that CNET Gamecenter's Marc Saltzman called "embarrassing".

 The Neverhood's total sales ultimately surpassed 50,000 copies, and "hundreds of thousands" of OEM copies were purchased by Gateway and pre-installed on its line of computers, according to Mike Dietz.
 It also received a huge fan base in Russia and Iran as a result of the massive bootleg copying and distribution of pre-installed games on computers.

 Critical reviews

 A Next Generation critic was pleased with both the visual style (which he said is essentially unprecedented on PC) and the execution of the graphics, but found the game is held back by unexciting puzzles and a generally slow pace.
-Major Mike of GamePro contradicted, "While some of the puzzles are perplexing, none of them have solutions so obscure that you'll burst a blood vessel trying to solve them."
-However, he agreed that the graphics and the personality of the characters are the highlights of the game.
+GameSpot likewise stated that the game has endearing visuals but is held back by the puzzles.
+However, rather than being dull, they judged the puzzles to be unfairly difficult and frustrating, remarking that "Clues are so abstract they will lead you to despair."
+GamePro contradicted, "While some of the puzzles are perplexing, none of them have solutions so obscure that you'll burst a blood vessel trying to solve them."
+However, they agreed that the graphics and the personality of the characters are the highlights of the game.
 Weekly Famitsu gave the PlayStation version a score of 29 out of 40.

 The Neverhood was named the best adventure game of 1996 by Computer Games Strategy Plus and CNET Gamecenter, and was nominated for the latter publication's overall "Game of the Year" prize, which ultimately went to Quake.
 Gamecenter's editors wrote that it "went beyond anything seen so far in this genre".
 The game also won the 1996 "Special Award for Artistic Achievement" from Computer Gaming World, whose staff called it "the coolest-looking game of the year."
 While The Neverhood was nominated for the Computer Game Developers Conference's "Best Animation" Spotlight Award, it lost in this category to Tomb Raider.

 Animation Magazine's film festival "World Animation Celebration" awarded the game "Best Animation Produced for Game Platforms" in 1997.

 In 2011, Adventure Gamers named The Neverhood the 35th-best adventure game ever released.